salute-developers/native-sdk/README.md

 * **PayLib** is a small library that provides SmartPay service functionality.
 The library opens payment dialog for invoice id and returns the PayResultCode.
 For more details see [native app processing](https://developers.sber.ru/docs/ru/va/tutorials/nativeapp/payments).
 * Additional libraries: **asserts**, **camera**, **logger** and **binderhelper**.

+# How to connect
+In order to connect an SDK (All libs except for CV lib):

+    implementation 'ru.sberdevices.smartapp:sdk:1.0.1'

+If you want to use the power of CV features you shold also add:

+    implementation "ru.sberdevices.smartapp:cv:1.0.1"

 # Documentation
 KDocs pages [describing libraries](https://salute-developers.github.io/native-sdk/)